Public Courses – Fall 2025

 Course fee: $750 for Public Student, $550 for Public Auditor (plus 3% T’rumah Financial Aid Fund fee)

 Gain fluency in reading aloud, chanting and singing Hebrew text effectively.
 Bring your knowledge into real life and deepen your understanding and ability in this practical workshop.
 Students will be guided to improve pronunciation while making the connection between understanding and bringing out the meaning of phrases, passages and entire prayers.
-We will study texts from weekdays, Shabbat, holiday, and Lifecyle liturgy.
+We will study texts from weekdays, Shabbat, holiday, and/or lifecyle liturgy.

 BACK TO TOP